All Episodes

 They are physiologically incapable of answering a question about their own party without mentioning ours.

-Now let me go to what happened today.
+Now, let me go to what happened today.

-And he said he's also planning to go forward with a big rally in DC Thursday night.
+And he said he's also planning to go forward with a big rally in D.C.
+Thursday night.

-And he said he is competing to the very end, and he'd also stated that the Democratic n National Convention would be a contestant convention.
+And he had also stated that the Democratic National Convention would be a contested convention.

-Do you imagine he stays in?
+Do you imagine he stays in, Chris?

 No, I don't.

-I think in the next two weeks he'll be out out, completely out.
+I think in the next two weeks, he'll be out, out, completely out.

 Okay.

-The president just got around to endorsing someone who he today described as quote the most qualified person to ever run for this office.
+What's taken for this unified, if you're going to try to tell us the false premise that your party is unified, why is it the second week of June, the president just got around to endorsing someone who he today described as, quote, the most qualified person to ever run for this office.

 That's untrue.